 Generally, an Entity Pool only provides liability coverage for Participating Members' third-party damages, such as bodily injury or property damage, resulting from members' negligent acts.
 Coverage is not normally provided for performance.
 In order for a utility to use an Entity Pool as a surety for highway utility installation purposes, the Entity Pool must be willing to provide, by Resolution, performance coverage in lieu of a performance bond on behalf of its Participating Members.
-Contact the HQ Utilities Unit for a current list of Governmental Entity Pools that have provided approved Resolutions.

-(a) Entity Pool Eligibility

-To meet WSDOT's entity pool surety requirements, an organization must:

-- Be a local agency, such as a city or county, or a public utility. - Be a participating member in a joint self-insured local government property/ liability program. - Have the approval and oversight of the State Risk Manager in the Office of Financial Management (OFM), as provided in RCW 48.62. - Operate under the rules of WAC 82-60. - Be listed on the OFM Risk Management Division Local Government Self-Insurance Program.
+- (a) Entity Pool Eligibility To meet WSDOT's entity pool surety requirements, an organization must: - Be a local agency, such as a city or county, or a public utility. - Be a participating member in a joint self-insured local government property/ liability program. - Have the approval and oversight of the State Risk Manager in the Office of Financial Management (OFM), as provided in RCW 48.62. - Operate under the rules of WAC 82-60. - Be listed on the OFM Risk Management Division Local Government Self-Insurance Program.